jason-davey/studio/TECHNICAL_SPEC.md

 ## 8. Known Issues / Future Considerations
 - **Client-Side Limitations for Firebase Management:** Still applies.
 - **Local Storage Scope:** Still applies.
 - **AI Suggestion Quality:** Dependent on the model and prompt.
 Prompts may need refinement over time.
+The `campaignFocus` feature aims to improve relevance.
 - **Error Handling for AI Flow:** Basic error handling exists (toast, console log).
 Could be made more robust.
 - **Rate Limiting/Cost for AI:** If using paid AI models, consider usage limits and costs.
 - The `useRemoteConfigValue` hook is not currently used by the main landing page or preview page.